jqphu/blog/data/blog/pocket-universe-chapter-2-bali.md

 ![Screenshot 2023-01-04 at 10.28.48 AM.png](</static/images/blog/2023-01-04-images/Screenshot 2023-01-04 at 10.28.48 AM.png>)

 With more users comes more problems.
-- The extension doesn't work on this website
+- The extension doesn't work on certain websites
 - The extension works too much - it is popping up twice!
 - There's this weird mint where nothing happens
 - The serverless functions are timing out